AdamEXu/hacksv/public/PRIVACY.md

 -   Administrative safeguards & limited access
 -   Audit logs of admin actions

-If a data breach occurs, we will notify affected users within **72 hours** and take immediate action.
+If a data breach occurs, we will notify affected users within **3 business days** and take immediate action.

 ---